-- You can engage The DMA directly and continue using the WordPress theme (less the images and references noted above), outside of the Simply Advice Websites environment.
+- You can engage our partners at The DMA directly and continue using the WordPress theme (less the images and references noted above) outside of the Simply Advice Websites environment.
 The cost will vary depending on the complexity of your website.
 Please contact us to obtain a quote for the transition process and ongoing service.

 - You can easily transfer your pages and posts (but not your layout) through an XML export.
 This can then be inserted into any other WordPress based site, by any experienced WordPress professional.

 - You can just let us know and we’ll turn it off.

 If that’s something you’re considering, please give us a call.
 We’d love to work through any problems you may be having.

 You will have your own Google Analytics account to review your website statistics.
 Please note if you do not already have a Google Account, you will need to create one and provide the login details to us so we can connect Google Analytics to your website.
 You can read more about Google Analytics here.

 If I fill out the form, what happens next?